BioinfoMachineLearning/MULTICOM3/README.md

 # Installation

-## Install AlphaFold/AlphaFold-Multimer and other rquired third-party packages
+## Install AlphaFold/AlphaFold-Multimer and other required third-party packages

 MULTICOM3 is built on top of AlphaFold2/AlphaFold-Multimer, please follow the installation guide here: https://github.com/kalininalab/alphafold_non_docker to install the required python packages to run AlphaFold2/AlphaFold-Multimer first, and then run the following commands to install the additional two packages required by MULTICOM3.